-The Company's Article of Association (see article 13) stipulates that the Board of Directors must be composed of at least three members, whether shareholders or not.
+The Company's Article of Association (see article 13) stipulates that the Board of Directors must be composed of at least three members at all time, whether shareholders or not.

 The Directors are appointed by the General Meeting who determine the number, their remuneration and the duration of their mandate, which shall not exceed six years.